Dog Food Brand Reviews & Comparisons

 Should I trust "grain-free" dog food?

 The grain-free trend was based on a hypothesis that proved largely incorrect.
 The FDA investigated a potential link between grain-free diets and dilated cardiomyopathy (DCM) and found a correlation.
-Unless your dog has a diagnosed grain allergy (rare), there's no benefit to grain-free โ and it costs more.
-Save your money.
+Unless your dog has a diagnosed grain allergy (rare), there's no benefit to grain-free: and it costs more.
+We recommend selecting grain-inclusive formulas unless grain allergies are clinically diagnosed.

 How do I know if my dog food is good quality?

-Look for: real meat as the first ingredient (not "chicken meal" as the only protein), named fat sources (like "chicken fat" not "animal fat"), and no artificial colors or preservatives.
+Look for real meat as the first ingredient and named fat sources like chicken fat.
+Avoid artificial colors or preservatives.
 Skip foods that use vague terms like "meat by-products" or list corn/wheat as the first ingredients.

 Don't see your question answered?
 Contact us and we'll help you find the right food for your pup.